 - Never stand close to the fireplace or wood stove.

 - Do not touch matches, lighters, or candles.
-Tell on adult right away if they see any of these items.
+Tell an adult right away if you see any of these items.

 - Do not cook without asking an adult first.

 - Never play with electrical cords or stick anything into a socket.

 Children's sleepwear should be snug-fitting and specifically labeled as flame-resistant.
 Using other clothing, including loose-fitting garments, increases the risk of severe burns if these items catch fire.